csswizardry/csswizardry.github.com/downloads.md

 me](/services/), be sure to mention your license key and I will deduct the cost of your download(s) from your final invoice.

+## What Is Site-Speed and Why Should I Care?

+This free ebook talks you through the basics of site-speed and the vital role it plays in your business, whatever your industry.

+<a href="./site-speed/" class="btn  btn--positive">Read the <b>FREE</b> ebook</a>

 ## Questions for Consultants: Useful Questions to Ask Your Clients

 My first ebook comes in at just over 25,000 words.
 It’s a consultants guide to